Condo Buying: 15 “Must Ask” Buyer Questions [Free Checklist] (#003)

 Some complexes restrict the number of units that can be used as rentals.
 In the Seattle area a common restriction is for no fewer than 80% of the units to be owner-occupied, although it can vary.

 Pros: This prevents a complex from being targeted by investors and turning into what feels like a community of apartment rentals.
 The general perception is that owners are more likely to take good care of their properties.

 Cons: It limits your clients' options.
-If they end up moving on and would prefer to rent out their unit rather than sell it, they may not be able to.
+If they end up moving and would prefer to rent out their unit rather than sell it, they may not be able to.
 It also means that when they do sell, their target market is somewhat reduced because it will probably not include investors.

 Many complexes won't accept dogs over a certain weight, or they may not accept dogs or cats at all.
-This is something to find out even if your clients don't have pets, because it may affect their resale value down the road.
+This is something to find out even if your clients don't have pets, because it may affect their resale market down the road.

-Every amenity is relative to price, of course, but it's worth noting that the washer/dryer question can really hit an emotional hot button with buyers - and this in turn affects your clients' eventual resale value.
+Every amenity is relative to price, of course, but it's worth noting that the washer/dryer question can really hit an emotional hot button with buyers - and this in turn affects your client's eventual resale value.

 I recently read that this condition does not apply to complexes of 5 to 20 units, but I remember I ran into this problem several years ago when I helped a client purchase a condo in a 16-unit complex where one person already owned two units.

 Fortunately the lender was able to get around it, and it appears from what I read that guidelines may have changed since that time, but it's still something to keep an eye out for so you can run it past the lender.